stanford-dancebreak/stanford-dancebreak.github.io/content/_index.md

 ## Upcoming Lessons and Dances

 No need to come with a partner---we rotate partners often in class!
-Each lesson is followed by a two-hour DJed dance social, either in the same location or nearby.
+Each lesson is followed by a two-hour DJed dance social with free pizza for Stanford Students!

 Here are the next month of events!
 (See [the full calendar](/posts/26win) for the rest of the quarter.)